someoneinsomething/nfa-token/README.md

 # Distribution Method

-In the initial stage of NotFair, 80% of $NFR tokens will be deposited into the NFA-USDC pool, in the ratio of 400,000,000,000 tokens
+In the initial stage of NotFair, 80% of $NFA tokens will be deposited into the NFA-USDC pool, in the ratio of 400,000,000,000 tokens

-80% of the total NFR amount will be directly contributed to the NFA-USDC pool.
+80% of the total NFA amount will be directly contributed to the NFA-USDC pool.

 20% of the total NFA amount will be allocated to support community initiatives, partnerships, and further development of the $NFA Token ecosystem.

-To preserve NotFair's decentralization, a purchase volume limit of a maximum of 1% of the entire NFR emission per wallet has been implemented.
+To preserve NotFair's decentralization, a purchase volume limit of a maximum of 1% of the entire NFA emission per wallet has been implemented.
 This way we can build a truly free community.”